MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/bouncing-game.md

 #### Content in platform-specific projects

-Unlike most of the code files which can be in a a PCL, content files must be added to each platform-specific project.
+Unlike most of the code files which can be in a PCL, content files must be added to each platform-specific project.
 CocosSharp requires this for two reasons:

 1. Each platform has different **Build actions**.
 Content added to iOS projects should use the **BundleResource** build action.
 Content added to Android projects should use the **AndroidAsset** build action.
 2. Some platforms require platform-specific file formats.
 For example, font .xnb files differ between iOS and Android, as we'll see later in this walkthrough.